AdobeDocs/workfront.fr-FR/help/quicksilver/manage-work/projects/planning-a-project/designate-resource-managers-for-projects-and-templates.md

 source-git-commit: 59c3a57e334d1660e3e59da480a90060b1ba81b7
 workflow-type: tm+mt
 source-wordcount: '826'
-ht-degree: 0%
+ht-degree: 16%

 ---

-# Désignation des gestionnaires de ressources pour un projet ou un modèle
+# Désigner des personnes gestionnaires de ressources pour un projet ou un modèle

 <!--
 <p This article might have to be deleted when the Resource Manager field/ requirement will be forever removed from the system; right now it's still a requirement for Scheduler - January 2023/p>